Individual Development Account

 - Identify any potential barriers to successfully completing the program and

 make appropriate referrals for assistance.

 Application supporting documents include

-- Documentation of income at or below 200% of the federal poverty level.
+- Documentation of income at or below 80% of Area Median Income;

 - Proof of household income (outlined on page 4)

 - Three months of checking and savings banks statements, retirement,

 - Completed household budget including proposed monthly IDA savings;

 - Credit report dated within the last quarter;